sarfarazAnsari19/IndiaTodayFullStack/README.md

 To open this project and have it running in your local machine.

 -> Download the file
--> Run the comman "npm start"
+-> Run the command "npm start"